-Pandemic Financially Imperils Nearly Half of American Households, Poll Finds
+Pandemic Financially Imperils Nearly Half Of American Households, Poll Finds

 Financial problems magnify health issues

-"There is a minimum of at least three issues per phone call, whether it is housing insecurities ... because of their loss of job, or they're dealing with food insecurity," says Ronnette Ramos is a managing attorney at the foundation.
+"There is a minimum of at least three issues per phone call, whether it is housing insecurities ... because of their loss of job, or they're dealing with food insecurity," says Ronnette Ramos, a managing attorney at the foundation.
 That's magnifying health conditions as well, leading to higher anxiety and blood pressure among clients, she says.

 Many landlords, some dependent on rental income to survive, are feeling the pinch, along with their tenants.
 Ramos says the landlords of some of her clients are trying to find ways around the state and federal moratoria on evictions — and that is exacerbating an already huge housing crisis in L.A.